-information on the bank's capital requirements (including individual thresholds on both a CET1 and a Total Capital perspective).

-- Stocks of gross DTAs and DTLs are reported as memo items.
+- 213. The last rows of the CSV\CAP template include memorandum items that inform on various matters of the bank's capital situation.
+These items include information on the (I) stock of DTAs and DTLs held by the bank, (II) details on the Defined Benefit Pension Schemes and (III) information on the bank's capital requirements (including individual thresholds on both a CET1 and a Total Capital perspective). - Stocks of gross DTAs and DTLs are reported as memo items.
 Formulas in the template are implemented to ensure that the amount of DTAs that do not rely on future profitability and the amount of non-deductible DTLs are kept constant at the starting point.
 The total amount of DTLs shall also be kept constant, with changes allowed only for the allocation with the associated DTAs.
 A split for DTAs that rely on future profitability created before or after 1st January 2014 is included to account for the treatment of Article 478(2) of CRR related to transitional adjustments.
 As a general rule, the deduction in item A.1.9 '(-) DTAs that rely on future profitability and do not arise from temporary differences net of associated DTLs' should be equal (with opposite sign) to item J 'Deferred tax assets that rely on future profitability and do not arise from temporary differences' net of item L.2.1 'Of which: Deductible deferred tax liabilities associated with deferred tax assets that rely on future profitability and do not arise from temporary differences'.
 In item J.3 'Memo item: amount of loss carryforwards associated to the DTAs that rely on future profitability and do not arise from temporary differences' banks are asked to report information on the amount of loss carryforwards that are associated with the stock of DTAs, especially considering that the methodology asks not to re-calculate the previous stock with the simplified 30% tax rate (see the respective section on CSV\P&L on how to calculate DTAs in the template). - The requirement to report information on defined benefit pension assets is made to facilitate quality assurance and it follows Article 36 (e) and Article 41 of the CRR.
 The net amount of defined benefit pension assets is reported after the application of the OCI impact.
 As no impact is assumed for the baseline scenario, for all years such amount should be equal to the one reported for 2022.
 For the years 2024 and 2025 of the adverse scenario, this shall instead be set equal to the 2023 value (after the application of the OCI impact).
-Item M and A.1.12 of CSV\CAP should contain the same figures in absolute terms (but opposite sign), unless item M is negative, in which case A.1.12 is zero.
-The reporting of Item A.1.12 should correspond to COREP (C 01.00, r390, c010).
-The item "Gross defined benefit pension fund assets" (M.1 in CSV\CAP) refers to the amount of defined benefit pension fund assets before being reduced by the amount of obligations under the same fund or plan according to article 4(109) of the CRR.
-These obligations have to be reported in item M.2.
-Item M should correspond to item M.1 item M.2 - item M.3 - item M.4 according to the regulation.
-Therefore, item M may return a negative value in some cases.
-The difference between M.1 and M.2 should correspond to COREP item CA1 1.1.1.14.1 (C 01.00, r400, c010).
+For banks with a single defined benefit pension plan, item M and A.1.11 of CSV\CAP should contain the same figures in absolute terms (but opposite sign), unless item M is negative, in which case A.1.11 is zero.
+The reporting of Item A.1.11 should correspond to COREP (C

-&lt;sup>24 For banks that are allowed to apply such netting according to Article 38 CRR.
+&lt;sup>25 For banks that are allowed to apply such netting according to Article 38 CRR.

-&lt;sup>25 For more information on how DTAs and loss carryforwards are created and used, please see the section related to CSV\P&L.
+&lt;sup>26 For more information on how DTAs and loss carryforwards are created and used, please see the section related to CSV\P&L.